Is Cabbage Good for Diabetes? 15 Health Benefits

 Eating excessive cabbage can also affect the blood sugar level in diabetic patients.
 Cabbage is indeed an ideal vegetable for diabetic patients, but eating it excessively might increase the risk.

 Cabbage is safe if it is taken in medicinal amounts.
-Overall there is a low-risk factor of adding cabbage into your diet.
+Overall there is a low-risk factor of adding cabbage to your diet.
 The absence of vitamin K in the blood increases the risk of excessive bleeding.

 Many people face problems while digesting cruciferous vegetables, so you can also add small portions of these vegetables.